Invest in your photography skills and experience a place like no other.

 More information regarding travel by air is available here.

-Bus: There is a bus that travels to Port Hardy, you can view the schedule here.
+Bus: There is a bus that travels to Port McNeill, you can view the schedule here.

-We suggest that you arrive the day before to make sure that you get there on time for our early departure on the 18th.
+We suggest that you arrive the day before to make sure that you get there on time.

 If you have any questions or are looking for things to see along the way please don’t hesitate to reach out!